|

 When Yitzhak Rabin was assassinated, I was

-bed early and was only half listening to the
+gone to bed early and was only half

-TV, while I was getting dressed the next
+listening to the TV, while I was getting

-minister was dead, I screamed and dropped on
+that the prime minister was dead, I screamed

-that we stop somewhere along the way to
+stop somewhere along the way to watch the

 kibbutz and asked permission for our group